 -A Broadway musical based on the film called Never Gonna Dance began in 2003, but was closed in 2004.

-Best Dance Direction – Bojangles of Harlem – 1937 Academy Awards of Motion Arts and Sciences
+Best Dance Direction – Bojangles of Harlem – 1937 Academy Awards of Motion Pictures Arts and Sciences

 Fred Astaire and Ginger Rogers were one of the most famous and most popular pairings from the Classic Hollywood era.
 Fred was a dancer who acted and Ginger was an actor who danced.
 They complemented each other in a way few other on screen couples did.
 Swing Time is considered by many to be the best of their ten films together.
 With its light-hearted comedy, romantic plotline and elaborate dance scenes it capitalized on the actors strengths and the publics’ desires.

-Swing Time is still considered to be an all-time classic and is still seen in ‘Best films of all time’ lists all over the world.
+Swing Time is still considered to be an all-time classic and is still found in ‘Best films of all time’ lists all over the world.